CiscoTestAutomation/getting-started/start-guide/quickstart/deviceapis.rst

     AttributeError: Could not find an API called 'get_system_uptime'
     >>>

-If you want to request support for a new device API, please contact us at pyats-support-ext@cisco.com
+If you want to request support for a new Device ``api``, please contact us at pyats-support-ext@cisco.com